 Applicants should contact the Association of American Medical Colleges to request that their official scores be released to CASAA after self-reporting their MCAT scores and entering their AAMC ID number in the CASAA application.
 If you take the MCAT after you submit your application, log back in and update the MCAT section so that CASAA can receive your official scores.
 Your application will not be considered complete until an official MCAT score has been received.

 The CWRU MSA Program accepts only the MCAT, and will not accept the GRE.
-The program will accept September MCAT scores even though those scores are released after the program’s October 1 deadline.
+For early decision applicants, the program will accept September MCAT scores even though those scores are released after the early decision deadline.
 The minimum composite score needed is 493; however, 500 or higher is considered a competitive score for the program.
-Applicants who do not meet the minimum score requirement by October will be asked to retake the MCAT in January.
+Early decision applicants who do not meet the minimum score requirement by the early decision deadline will be asked to retake the MCAT in January, and will be considered for the regular decision deadline.
 Decisions will not be made on these applications until the new MCAT scores are released.

 The admissions committee will review your application and decide whether to extend an interview invite once your application is in verified status and your evaluations have been received by CASAA.